-This rule also generally applies to a gain on the disposition of stock in a controlled foreign corporation (CFC) after October 22, 2004, if you owned more than 50 percent (by vote or value) of the stock right before you disposed of it.
+This rule also generally applies to a gain on the disposition of stock in a controlled foreign corporation (CFC) if you owned more than 50 percent (by vote or value) of the stock right before you disposed of it.
 See Internal Revenue Code section 904(f)(3)(D) for more information.